 Get creative, for example a watering can that never has chemicals or additives in it filled to the top and left outside can be a safer outside drinking source than a puddle.

 Something new on the market to help – Purina have a nutrient rich water supplement that can be given alongside a renal diet and water called Hydracare and helps cats maintain hydration which is very important for cats with CKD.
+Please note before feeding Hydracare always check with your vets that it is suitable for your cats individual needs.

 Due to CKD causing increased urination it is extremely helpful that even a cat who always goes outside has access inside to a litter tray, to help reduce stress and in house soiling.